-How to Engage with Our Students & Faculty
+How to Engage with our Students

 - Career Treks: this innovative program brings students to your organization for a brief in-person visit.
-To host a career trek, e-mail CPDC.

 - Become a speaker or project client: our students relish the opportunity to learn from real-world challenges and success stories.
 Share your insights and expertise with relevant student groups in the areas of business and sustainability, energy, and resource management and policy.
-Contact us to discuss ways to share your story .

 If you have a large project that requires in-depth data collection, research, and quantitative or qualitative analysis, Nicholas School students and faculty can help.
 Student consultants produce practical responses to real-world science, policy, and management challenges under the guidance of expert faculty advisors.